 What is life and could it be different?
 Is it possible to build a living cell from scratch?
 While questions like these have fascinated mankind for centuries, it is exciting that science begins to develop tools to approach them.
 Bottom-up synthetic biology conventionally isolates and subsequently recombines biomolecules from cells.
-Instead of copying life, as we know it, our group tries to engineer cells featuring completely new ways of assembly, information propagation and replication.
+Instead of copying life as we know it, our ambition is to assemble a synthetic model cell that consists of a lipid vesicle and operates based on custom-engineered molecular hardware.
 Thereby, it will be possible to probe boundary conditions of life and, from a practical point of view, to build biomedical interfaces between natural and synthetic cells.

-Towards this goal, we are combining biophysical tools, including DNA origami, microfluidics, lipid vesicles and 3D printing with experimental methods, like confocal and high-speed microscopy, atomic force microscopy, cryo electron microscopy and computational approaches.
+Towards this goal, we are combining biophysical tools, including DNA and RNA origami, microfluidics, lipid vesicles, directed evolution and 3D laser printing with experimental methods, like confocal microscopy, atomic force microscopy, cryo electron microscopy and computational approaches.